 Later in life, when I was doing my degree in Medieval Studies, I began to be much more interested in Celtic and Nordic myth.
 I was becoming a feminist at the same time, and the strong women and goddesses appealed to me.
 Even now, after the wishful thinking has been stripped away, that’s still one of the things I love about those stories.
 Since my family is originally Irish on both sides, I figure there’s probably a drop or two of Viking blood in me somewhere, so both Celtic and Norse appeal to me on that level as well.

 As a child I loved Batgirl just as much as I loved Artemis.
 I don’t know why I didn’t latch on to Wonder Woman more.
 I probably did my fair share of spinning around and playing “bullets and bracelets”, but I liked Batman best, and Batgirl was like him, but a girl.
 Huntress was just as good, for the same reason.
-(That, and she had that crossbow.)
+(That, and she had a crossbow.)
 I’m not so sure about Spider-Woman, except that perhaps I thought it would be cool to zap someone with venom.

 I think also that SW and the Flash were some of the first comics I read where I really noticed the art.
 For a text person like me, that was a step forward, and one of the reasons I still love comics.